Co-Founder and CEO

 Dan supports leaders and organizations across the world, from helping investment banks build more effective teams, to mediating investment disputes between governments and corporations, to negotiating the release of political prisoners.
 Dan joined Insight after being awarded the Insight Fellowship in 2005, which saw him spend a year studying the role of emotions in negotiation in China, India, Uganda and the US.

-Dan studied at McGill and Columbia Universities, has guest lectured at Harvard Law School and held a professorship at EAFIT University.
+Dan studied at McGill and Columbia Universities, and is affiliate faculty at the Program on Negotiation at Harvard Law School.
 He speaks fluent Spanish.

 Tell us about one of your most memorable client engagements.